devskrate/testwork/_posts/2010-07-07-poco-m2pro-rebeanded-redmi-note-9-pro.md

 The hardware is almost similar to the Indian variant of the Note 9 Pro, when it comes to the display size 6.67 inch, processor Snapdragon 720G, Quad rear camera 48MP + 8MP + 5MP + 2MP, a center punch hole with 16MP sensor and even the placement of sensors like the headphone jack and others.
 The only difference comes in terms of battery, Poco comes with a smaller 5000mAH battery while the Redmi comes with a 5020mAH battery but to step things up Poco will be coming with a 33W charger in the box while the Redmi only comes with an 18W charger.

 #### Software:
 The software is also quite similar but the M2 Pro comes with some additional features like App Drawer because of the Poco launcher, which is again based on MIUI.
+The fact you can get all features of Poco launcher just by installing the Poco launcher app from the play store leaves no difference when it comes to software.